-They are characterized by light-brown to chocolate brown pelage and short, rounded ears.
-They are also distinguishable from other bat species by the fur underside their wings, which extends to their elbows and knees.
+They are characterized by light-brown to chocolate-brown pelage and short, rounded ears.
+They are also distinguishable from other bat species by the fur underside of their wings, which extends to their elbows and knees.

-The long-tailed vole is a rodent and can be found in different habitats, often near streams.
-They also live at high elevations (more than 3,500 meters above seas level), and inhabit a wide area.
+The long-tailed vole is a rodent found in different habitats, often near streams.
+They also live at high elevations (more than 3,500 meters above sea level) and inhabit a wide area.

 The long-tailed voles are active all year round and are mainly diurnal.

 The American marten is a small, solitary, and nocturnal member of the Mustelidae family.